-I was always curious on how it would feel travelling alone to a place you’ve never been before.
-So, it went to my bucket list.
-Just in time, my birthday was due in two months (that time it was July 2015), Cebu Pacific’s seat sale.
-I decided to book a flight on the last day of sale (I guess that was the hardest part, clicking on the purchase button :)).
-There were a few options due to weather conditions during the month of September, I was left with Bangkok and Bali.
-The cheapest ticket (Php 4,127.24 rt) available was the 2nd, so, Bali it is!
-Thank you to Elizabeth Gilbert’s Eat Pray Love.. at least, I have an idea of the place.
-By the way, I’m also a beach bum, so the island would be perfect.
+I was always curious on how it would feel traveling alone to a place you’ve never been to.
+So, it went on my bucket list.
+Just in time, Cebu Pacific’s seat sale!
+My birthday was due in two months.
+I decided to book a flight on the last day of sale (I guess that was the hardest part, buying the ticket :)).
+There were a few options due to weather conditions during the month of September.
+I was left with Bangkok and Bali.
+The cheapest ticket (Php 4,127.24 rt) available was the latter, so, Bali it is!
+Thank you to Elizabeth Gilbert’s Eat Pray Love.. at least I have an idea of the place.
+I love being at the beach, so the island would be perfect.
 In case I get scared to explore, I can just stay by the beach for 4 whole days (I won’t mind! :)).
 But.. did not happen!
 So, here’s how it went…

 Arrive at Ngurah Rai International Airport